Arceus30/PlacementPrep/Server/Auth/Auth.md

     -   Sending tokens/keys via response:

-        -   ```js
+        ```js
         //server
         res.json({ token: token });

         //client
         // client can now store this token with it and send it with subsequent requests (Note: token will not be sent automatically)

         const header = {
             token: token,
         };
         // this header is attached to every request and server will then check this header and verifies

         // or
         // this is the standard practice
         const header = {
             // Authorization: <auth-schema> <token>,
-                Authorization: Bearer <token>, // Bearer is used for token authentication }
+            Authorization: Bearer <token>, // Bearer is used for token authentication
+        }
         ```

--   Any encrypted key should not be shared with anyone

 ### 2. Authorization